alasin/alasin.github.io/projects.md

 **Real-time motion detection and object tracking**

 **iJADE based weather monitoring system**

+I studied the Multi Agent System architecture and it’s application to a Weather Monitoring System which studies the given weather data, processes it and makes prediction using Neuro-Fuzzy algorithms.
+As part of the project, I created a Java/JADE based prototype agent that automatically logs and compares yearly rainfall data over the past 5 years.

 **Automated image manipulation and calibration framework for a novel lensometry algorithm**